ibm-cloud-docs/containers/cs_cluster.md

 3. From the **Select the type of subnet to add to this account** drop-down menu, select **Portable Public** or **Portable Private**.
 4. Select the number of IP addresses that you want to add from your portable subnet.

-    **Note:** When you add portable IP addresses for your subnet, three IP addresses are used to establish cluster-internal networking, so that you cannot use them for your Ingress controller or to create a load balancer service.
+    **Note:** When you add portable IP addresses for your subnet, three IP addresses are used to establish cluster-internal networking, so that you cannot use them for your application load balancer or to create a load balancer service.
 For example, if you request eight portable public IP addresses, you can use five of them to expose your apps to the public.

 5. Select the public or private VLAN where you want to route the portable public or private IP addresses to.
 You must select the public or private VLAN that an existing worker node is connected to.
 Review the public or private VLAN for a worker node.